STUDY

 Interrogative Sentence

-A sentence that has a question is called an interrogative sentence.
+A sentence that asks a question is called an interrogative sentence.
 Since it asks about something, it is also called a question sentence.
 It always ends with a question mark (?).

 Examples.